ssl3nd3r/dsa/README.md

-# Dubai Smart Accommodations Platform
+# DSA (Dubai Smart Accommodation) Platform

-An AI-powered platform for shared accommodations in Dubai, consisting of both an Android mobile application and a web platform.
+An AI-powered platform for shared accommodations in Dubai, specifically designed for DSA (Dubai Smart Accommodation).
+This comprehensive solution consists of both an Android mobile application and a web platform to facilitate smart accommodation matching and management.

 ## 🚀 Project Status